2008 Pacific hurricane season: Tropical Storm Douglas

 An organized tropical wave departed the western coast of Africa on June 19 and reached the waters south of the Gulf of Tehuantepec late the next week.
 The system steadily congealed into a tropical depression by 18:00 UTC on July 1.
 Paralleling the coastline of southwestern Mexico, the depression intensified into Tropical Storm Douglas and attained peak winds of 40 mph around 12:00 UTC the next morning, despite the effects of strong northeasterly wind shear.
 As upper-level winds increased further and Douglas tracked northwest into cooler waters, it began a weakening trend that ended in its degeneration to a remnant low around 06:00 UTC on July 4.
 The low turned west within low-level flow and dissipated two days later.

 Due to the proximity to land, outer rain bands associated with Douglas produced tropical storm force winds in Manzanillo, Mexico.
 Minor flood damage was reported along the coastline in Colima, Jalisco, and Nayarit.
-Due to the proximity to land, the outer bands of Douglas produced tropical storm force winds in Manzanillo, Mexico.
-Minor flooding was reported along the coastline in Colima, Jalisco, and Nayarit.
 Moisture associated with Douglas produced light rain over parts of Baja California Sur, with heavier amounts in Todos los Santos.

 Tropical Depression Five-E

-A tropical wave departed the western coast of Africa on June 23 and began steady organization after entering the eastern Pacific over a week later.
-The system acquired sufficient organization to be declared a tropical depression around 18:00 UTC on July 5 and embarked on a northwesterly course parallel to the coastline of Mexico.
-The following day, however, a weakening mid-level ridge to its north directed the cyclone more poleward.
-Strong easterly wind shear prevented the formation of banding features while keeping the overall cloud pattern disorganized, and the depression moved ashore near Lázaro Cárdenas, Michoacán, early on July 7 without attaining tropical storm intensity.
+On July 2, a tropical wave crossed Central America into the eastern Pacific, having exited Africa on June 23.
+Despite the presence of wind shear, an area of convection developed into Tropical Depression Five-E on July 5 off the southwest coast of Mexico.
+The depression initially moved to the northwest, parallel to the coastline of Mexico, although a weakening ridge turned the cyclone northward.
+The depression remained disorganized, and moved ashore Mexico near Lázaro Cárdenas, Michoacán, early on July 7.
 It dissipated over the mountainous terrain a few hours later.

+The government of Mexico issued tropical storm warnings from Acapulco to Zihuatanejo.
 The tropical depression produced 5.11 in of rain in Manzanillo, with other locations also experiencing isolated rainfall.
 Cerro de Ortega, Colima reported 12.99 in of rain in a 24-hour period.
 The community of Ometepec reported 7.88 in.
-Other locations reported moderate rainfall, ranging around 5–7 in.
 One person was swept away by flood waters, reaching 1 m in depth.
 Heavy rains from the depression resulted in a traffic accident that killed one person and injured two others.
+Approximately 200 homes were damaged, affecting 2,000 people.
+Several banana plantations were damaged by the storm.
 In all, damages from the storm amounted to MXN 30 million ($2.2 million).